Book setup callTake the Memory Audit

 8. Data Transfers

-Saberra is incorporated in Delaware, United States, and all Sub-processors are US-based.
+Saberra is forming as Saberra LLC; all Sub-processors are US-based.
 Processing occurs within the United States.
 Controllers located outside the United States are responsible for ensuring cross-border transfers comply with their local law.
 For Controllers in jurisdictions requiring additional transfer mechanisms (EU/EEA SCCs, UK IDTA, etc.), Saberra will execute appropriate instruments upon written request.

 9. Data Retention and Deletion